exercism/ocaml/exercises/nucleotide-count/README.md

 [rwo7]: https://v1.realworldocaml.org/v1/en/html/error-handling.html

-The exercise consists of three parts:
+The exercise consists of two parts:
-- Given an input character, determine if it `is_nucleotide`.
 - Given an input DNA string and a nucleotide, count the number of times the nucleotide occurs in the string.
 If the nucleotide `c` is invalid, or the DNA string contains an invalid nucleotide `c`, the result should be `Error c`.